Personal health budget (PHB)

 1. What is a Personal Health Budget?

-Core Arts is commissioned by NEL ICB to deliver the PHB Brokerage service for mental health recovery in City & Hackney, Tower Hamlets and Newham.
-The PHB team process PHB referrals which meet the standards agreed with ELFT (East London Foundation Trust) and NHS England.
-Core Arts PHB Service works in partnership with ELFT Recovery & PHB leads to support clinicians with related queries and PHB holders budgets.
+Core Arts is commissioned by NEL ICB to deliver the PHB Brokerage service for mental health recovery in City & Hackney.
+The Core Arts PHB Brokerage team process PHB referrals which meet the standards agreed with ELFT (East London Foundation Trust) and NHS England.
+Core Arts PHB Service works closely in partnership with ELFT Recovery & PHB leads to support clinicians with related queries and PHB holders budgets.

-The Personal Health Budget process requires referrers’ support and review the PHB alongside the PHB holder, as well as support the PHB holder to use the PHB as planned in line with the specific recovery goal and ongoing care and support.
+The Personal Health Budget process requires referrers’ support and review the PHB alongside the PHB holder over a 3 month timeline, as well as support the PHB holder to use/ purchase the specified items detailed in the PHB support plan as planned in line with the specific recovery goal and ongoing care and support.

 For specific ELFT guidance please check here.